TAX

 There are four types of ISAs: cash ISAs (savings accounts that pay interest free of income tax), lifetime ISAs, innovative finance ISAs, and stocks and shares ISAs.
 But there are only two types of JISAs: cash JISAs and stocks and shares JISAs.
 For simplicity’s sake I will focus just on the stocks and shares ISA, which is a wrapper in which savings and investments are free of income tax and capital gains tax.

 Anyone aged 18 and above can save up to £20,000 in a tax year in a stocks and shares ISA.
-The ISA doesn’t expire when the tax year finishes, but remains open for as long as the ISA remains invested and a new allowance is available each tax year allowing more savings to be added in to an ISA wrapper.
+The ISA doesn’t expire when the tax year finishes, but remains open for as long as the ISA remains invested.
+And a new allowance is available each tax year allowing more savings to be added into an ISA wrapper.
 Some stocks and shares ISAs also allow you to reinvest any withdrawals from the ISA, so long as you do so in the same tax year.

-A stocks and shares Isa can include:
+A stocks and shares ISA can include:

 • investment funds and unit trusts